jaredpalmer/formik/docs/tutorial.md

 - Disable the submit button while the user has attempted to submit (hint: `formik.isSubmitting`)
 - Add a reset button with `formik.handleReset` or `<button type="reset">`.
-- Prepopulate `initialValues` based on URL query string or props passed to `<SignupForm>`.
+- Pre-populate `initialValues` based on URL query string or props passed to `<SignupForm>`.
-- Change input border color to red when a field has an error and isn't focused
+- Change the input border color to red when a field has an error and isn’t focused
 - Add a shake animation to each field when it displays an error and has been visited
-- Persist form state to the browser's sessionStorage so that form progress is kept inbetween page refreshes
+- Persist form state to the browser’s [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) so that form progress is kept in between page refreshes

 Throughout this tutorial, we touched on Formik concepts including form state, fields, validation, hooks, render props, and React context.
 For a more detailed explanation of each of these topics, check out the rest of the [documentation](./overview).
 To learn more about defining the components and hooks in the tutorial, check out the [API reference](./api/formik).